California Youth Symphony

 California Youth Symphony (CYS) is a San Francisco Bay Area symphony orchestra for young musicians of high school age and younger.
-It was founded in 1952 by Aaron Sten and in 1963 became the first United States youth orchestra to tour abroad, performing twelve concerts in Japan, including a joint concert with Tokyo Junior Orchestra Society.
+It was founded in 1952 by conductor Aaron Sten.
+In 1963 they became the first United States youth orchestra to tour abroad, performing twelve concerts in Japan, including a joint concert with Tokyo Junior Orchestra Society.
 Since then, the orchestra has toured Mexico, Australia, Uruguay, Argentina and several countries in Europe and Asia.
 In 1994, the orchestra placed first in the International Youth and Music Festival Competition in Vienna.
 The orchestra has also collaborated with youth orchestras in Japan and in Switzerland.
 During the summer of 2014, the orchestra toured in Eastern Europe, and performed in Slovakia, Slovenia, Croatia, and the Czech Republic.

+Lauren Jakey succeeded Aaron Sten as the orchestra's conductor in 1979.
 Leo Eylar has been musical director since 1990.

 History and tours

 The California Youth Symphony, or CYS for short, is one of the first youth symphony orchestras established in California and comprises some of the state's most musically talented youth.
 It was founded in 1952, and since 1963 has toured several countries around the globe, a semi-annual tradition, and most recently completed a tour to Spain with performances of Gershwin's An American in Paris, de Falla's Final Dance from the opera El Sombrero de Tres Picos, and Stravinsky's Firebird Suite.